bg-mohamed/RFS677-Y/README.md

 ## Hi there 👋, I'm m0ham3d
 ### Geologist / Petroleum engineer / Data Enthusiast
-A reconversed Petroleum engineer, I've never coded before 04/2021.
-The last time I coded some lines was with TurboPascal 👴 (I know I'm old) when I was in my final high school year 2002 and with C & Matlab when I was on the preparatory classes for Engineering school 2003
+### A reconversed Petroleum engineer, I've never coded before 04/2021.
+The last time I coded some lines was with TurboPascal 👴 (I know I'm old) when I was in my final high school year 2002 and with C & Matlab when I was on the preparatory classes for Engineering school 2003 ###

-Skills: Python / Machine Learning / Deep Learning / Data Science / Data Engineering..

-- 🔭 I’m currently working on this page.
+- 🔭 ### I’m currently working on this page ###.
 - 🌱 I’m currently learning Master Degree in Paris University1 Panthéon Sorbonne
 - 💬 Ask me about Geology, Drilling, Data Science :D